ypriverol/github-paper/REVIEWS.md

 ## Rule 10.
 Use GitHub to be social: follow and watch
 ```

-> We name GitHub where they provide the main feature, and don't when
+> We now name GitHub where it provides the main feature.
+In contrast, we don't do it now when
 > it's (mainly) a git feature.
-More generally, they are more engaging
+More generally, we think that the Rule titles are more engaging
 > now.

 I am happy to provide more detailed critiques but I think the overall